delta-exchange/just-the-docs/docs/trading-guide/Liquidation.md

 ## Liquidation Examples

-For illustrative purposes, lets assume that the maintenance margin requirement for the BTCUSD perpetual contract is given by the following equation:
+For illustrative purposes, let's assume that the maintenance margin requirement for the BTCUSD perpetual contract is given by the following equation:

 ```
 When position size < 5 BTC, MM% = 0.5%